Interesting take from member “SincereSD”:

-We SD have the same problem with newbie SB (sugar babies).
+We Sugar Daddies often have the same problem with newbie Sugar Babies.
 After some misadventures with rookie SB, I tend to stay away.
 At the risk of stereotyping, here are the types of newbie SB I’ve encountered.
 My apologies if I have offended anyone but these are my experiences.

 1. “Investigators” – As the name implies, they are attracted by the media or exploring an alternative means to supplement their income.
 I’m spent some time educating pot SB in this group only to have them back out … despite having great chemistry.
 The main reason for cold feet was internal conflict … they could not accept money for intimacy because of the association with prostitution.
 I didn’t realize how traumatic this was until I had a SB break out in tears after we were intimate.
 We saw each other several more times but she tried to return her allowance … naturally I refused (later, she told me donated the money to charity).